Yifei-unavailable/INFOSCI-301-Final-Project-Yifei-Wang/README.md

 - AIGC tools like ChatGPT for drafting and revising project documentation.
 - Thanks to Chakraborty et al. for providing data on exposure,  the UN Comtrade Database for providing Trade data, and ECI data

 ---
+## Statement of Intellectual and Professional Growth
+This project provided an opportunity to develop expertise in:
+- Data visualization techniques and tools like Python, Plotly, and Dash.
+- Analyzing economic complexity and supply chain resilience through multidimensional datasets.
+- Collaborative research and documentation using GitHub.

+---
 ## Embedded Media